SD Access 4 All logoSD Access for All

 Outdoor Community Computer Labs

 The City has created 10 outdoor community computer labs to serve patrons of all ages.
 Each lab is equipped with open public Wi-Fi and has tables and chairs set up with appropriate physical distancing.
-Patrons can bring their own laptop or use one from the library to get connected.
+Patrons can bring their own laptops or use one from the library to get connected.
 To learn more, visit the outdoor computer lab information page or one of the following participating library locations where outdoor computer labs are available.

 Community computer lab at Central Library